 These tickets come as disposable OV-chip cards - the 24 hour and 48 hour tickets can be purchased on board a tram (driver or conductor); bus drivers only sell the 24 hour tickets.
 The rest can be bought from GVB sales points.
 It's also possible to load these as a "travel product" onto an anonymous or personal OV-chip card.

-* The GVB children's Day Ticket is new for 2014 and is valid for 24 hours for those aged 4-11.
+* The GVB children's Day Ticket is valid for 24 hours for those aged 4-11.
 The child must be accompanied by an adult with a valid ticket.
 Children aged 0-3 travel free.

 It is also possible to load 12 night bus rides as a product on a anonymous / personal OV-chip card - this costs €34 (effectively €2.83 per ride).
 The 12 trip product is valid for 1 year.